dotnet/EntityFramework.Docs/entity-framework/core/querying/related-data.md

 ORDER BY [b].[BlogId]
 ```

-While this avoids the performance issues associated with JOINs and cartesian explosion, it also has some drawbacks:
+While split query avoids the performance issues associated with JOINs and cartesian explosion, it also has some drawbacks:

 * While most databases guarantee data consistency for single queries, no such guarantees exist for multiple queries.
-This means that if the database is being updated concurrently as your queries are being executed, resulting data may not be consistent.
-This may be mitigated by wrapping the queries in a serializable or snapshot transaction, although this may create performance issues of its own.
-Consult your database's documentation for more details.
+If the database is updated concurrently when executing your queries, resulting data may not be consistent.
+You can mitigate it by wrapping the queries in a serializable or snapshot transaction, although doing so may create performance issues of its own.
+For more information, see your database's documentation.
-* Each query currently implies an additional network roundtrip to your database; this can degrade performance, especially where latency to the database is high (e.g. cloud services).
-EF Core will improve this in the future by batching the queries into a single roundtrip.
+* Each query currently implies an additional network roundtrip to your database.
+Multiple network roundtrip can degrade performance, especially where latency to the database is high (for example, cloud services).
 * While some databases allow consuming the results of multiple queries at the same time (SQL Server with MARS, Sqlite), most allow only a single query to be active at any given point.
-This means that all results from earlier queries must be buffered in your application's memory before executing later queries, increasing your memory requirements in a potentially significant way.
+So all results from earlier queries must be buffered in your application's memory before executing later queries, which leads to increased memory requirements.

 Unfortunately, there isn't one strategy for loading related entities that fits all scenarios.
 Carefully consider the advantages and disadvantages of single and split queries, and select the one that fits your needs.